 With this grant, KSU will provide participating high school students with short lectures and hands-on demonstrations in and out of their classrooms that enable these young people to study multiple levels of complexity and to deepen their understanding of these STEM fields, including agriculture and aquaculture, in particular.

-“We want students to be actively engaged in ‘learning by doing’ and ‘seeing’ and to be involved in authentic project-based aquaculture tasks that help increase their understanding in STEM disciplines,” says Ken Thompson, research and extension associate at KSU’s College of Agriculture, Food Science, and Sustainable Systems.
+“We want students to be actively engaged in ‘learning by doing’ and ‘seeing’ and to be involved in authentic project-based aquaculture tasks that help increase their understanding in STEM disciplines,” says Ken Thompson, research and extension associate at KSU’s College of Agriculture, Communities, and the Environment.

 So far, KSU is committed to working with seven high schools: Western Hills High School (Frankfort), Boyd County High School (Ashland), Trinity High School (Louisville), Mason County High School (Maysville), Clay County High School (Manchester), Harrison County High School (Cynthiana), and Carroll County High School (Carrollton).
 This list may expand as a result of a growing list of schools that have asked to participate.